top of page

 33 Heaven and earth will pass away, but My words will by no means pass away.

-There are two important points I want to add to the above explanation.
+Two important points need to be made in regard to the Olivet Prophecy.
 Both have caused much confusion.

-The first point is the meaning of Matt 24:14.
-It states "this gospel of the kingdom will be preached in all the world as a witness to all the nations, and then will the end come".
+The first point concerns the meaning of Matt 24:14.
+It states "And this gospel of the kingdom will be preached in all the world as a witness to all the nations, and then will the end come".
 In our current Church era the word "end" has often been wrongly applied to the time of Christ's second coming.
-Unfortunately, this has had a very blinding effect on our understanding.
-There are many things that come to an "end" at various times in Scripture, e.g. a "beast" power's time of reign, a prophecy, a specified period of time, a person's life etc.
+This has had a very blinding effect on our understanding.
+The meaning of the word "end" in Scripture must always be derived from its context.

-Matt 24:15 says "Therefore, when you see the abomination of desolation ....... standing in the holy place".
-This corresponds with Luke 21:20 which says "but when you see Jerusalem surrounded by armies, then know that its desolation is near".
+The very next verse, Matt 24:15, says "Therefore, when you see the abomination of desolation ....... standing in the holy place".
+The meaning of this is made clear in Luke 21:20 "but when you see Jerusalem surrounded by armies, then know that its desolation is near".

-Therefore the "end" spoken of in Matt 24:14 is the end of the city of Jerusalem and the Jewish nation.
-People of course will object and say that the gospel wasn't preached to all nations by that time, so that in their eyes this can't possibly be the explanation.
+People of course may object and say that the gospel wasn't preached to "all the nations" by that time, so this can't possibly be the explanation.
 The Scriptures however, state otherwise:

-Therefore, when God says "this gospel of the Kingdom will be preached in all the world as a witness to all the nations, and then the end will come", this shows that the New Covenant gospel went out (i.e began to go out) to all people, and then in the 70AD tribulation all things associated with the Old Covenant were destroyed, i.e. brought to an end.
+Therefore, when God says "this gospel of the Kingdom will be preached in all the world as a witness to all the nations, and then the end will come", this simply means that the New Covenant gospel began to go out to all people, both Jews and Gentiles, and then in the 70AD tribulation all things connected with the Old Covenant were destroyed, i.e. brought to an end.

 The second point concerns the phrase "unless those days were shortened, no flesh would be saved" found in Matt 24:22, which follows Christ's warning about a coming "great tribulation".
 Many in our time believe this is speaking about everyone in the whole world.

-The account in Luke, however, gives us the correct explanation.
+The parallel account in Luke, however, gives us the correct explanation.
 Luke 21:23 says "there will be great distress in the land and wrath upon this people".
-Verse 21 calls for those "who are in Judea" to "flee to the mountains" to avoid the coming distress.
-Obviously, therefore, "the land" is the land of Judea, and "this people" are the people of Judea, i.e. the Jews.
+Verse 21 calls for those "who are in Judea" to "flee to the mountains" to avoid this coming distress.
+Luke therefore identifies "the land" as the land of Judea, and "this people" as its inhabitants, i.e. the Jews.
+So we see that the "great tribulation" or "great distress" was not a worldwide phenomenon, but rather one that occurred in the first century AD and was limited to the Holy Land.

 bottom of page